 1.2.2.1.
 Details of test vehicle(s), its powertrain and pollution-control devices explicitly documented and listed, emission test laboratory equipment and settings.

 1.2.2.1.1.
-The manufacturer shall enter the emission laboratory test type VIII results TR TTVIIIx in the table below (both in mg/km and in % of TR TTVIIIx ):
+The manufacturer shall enter the emission laboratory test type VIII results TR TTVIIIx in the tables below (both in mg/km and in % of OTx ):

 Test type VIII OBD environmental results

-Table A8-1OBD thresholds limits 1 (OTL1) and environmental test results in case of malfunction
+Table A8/2 OBD thresholds limits 1 (OTL1) and environmental test results in case of malfunction

-Table A8-2

-OBD threshold limits 2 (OTL2) and environmental test results in case of malfunction
+Table A8/3 OBD threshold limits 2 (OTL2) and environmental test results in case of malfunction